-Department of Health and the DEP continue the work that started late in the previous administration on instituting better data collection and better follow-up to citizen reports and complaints.
-The DEP is working on getting improved reporting of all emissions - including leaks - at oil and gas sites.
-A major DEP project is work on a comprehensive revision of oil and gas rules, with separate chapters for unconventional and conventional operations, that includes better procedures to identify and deal with abandoned wells and other underground hazards, and stiffer requirements for cleaning up spills.
-The Pennsylvania DEP's Office of Environmental Justice, established in 2002 but minimally staffed in recent years, recently appointed a new director and set up "a mandate to review, for the first time, shale gas facilities that could increase the health and environmental risks in poor and minority communities" (Hopey, 2015).
+The Pennsylvania DEP's Office of Environmental Justice, established in 2002 but minimally staffed in recent years, appointed a new director and set up "a mandate to review, for the first time, shale gas facilities that could increase the health and environmental risks in poor and minority communities" (Hopey, 2015).
+The office held a series of public listening sessions in local Environmental Justice communities in 2017.